MicrosoftDocs/dynamics-365-unified-operations-public/articles/supply-chain/master-planning/safety-stock-replenishment.md

 ---

-# Item safety stock fulfillment
+# Safety stock fulfillment for items

 [!include[banner](../includes/banner.md)]

-Safety stock is inventory held by a company in order to prevent stockouts.
-When demand orders come in, if there isn't enough time to source the articles requested and meet the customer's requested ship date, safety stock will be deducted.
-Master planning can be used to automatically order inventory back to the safety level.
+Safety stock indicates an additional quantity of an item held in the inventory in order to reduce the risk that the item will be out of stock.
+Safte stock is used as a buffer stock, in case sales orders come in and the supplier is unable to deliver the additional items to meet the customer's requested ship date.
+When safety stock is used to fulfill a sales order, the safety stock will be reduced.
+You can use Master planning to automatically bring the inventory back to the safety level.

 ## Set up safety stock levels for items